Yousousen/bsc_physics_cleaner/README.md

 ### Running .py python files without having jupyter installed

-Comment out or remove the `get_ipython` lines from the `.py`  files when running on a system without jupyter installed.
+Make sure that the  `get_ipython` lines in the `.py` files are commented out when running these files on a system without jupyter installed.